top of page

 halakha and gemara

-Students attain expertise of the following areas of Halakha: nidda, shabbat, kashrut, aveilut, geirut, berachot, tefila, beit k'nesset and moadim in the Belz Center for Halakhic Studies.
-Expertise is gained through immersion in the relevant sugyot from the Gemara as well as the sweep of Halakhic literature through the present day.
-Students are expected to amass a certain level of bi’kiut in reading Gemara as well as know how to learn in-depth.
+Students attain expertise of the following areas of Halakha: niddah, shabbat, kashrut, aveilut, geirut, brakhot, tefilah, beit k'nesset and moadim in the Belz Center for Halakhic Studies.
+Students immerse themselves in the relevant sugyot from the Gemara as well as the sweep of Halakhic literature through the present day.
+Students will hone their skills in reading Gemara on both an in-depth level and across a broad swath of topics.

 pastoral torah

 Pastoral Torah is a unique integrated pastoral, spiritual, and leadership training curriculum that employs Torah texts alongside contemporary social sciences to grapple with key issues of human life and development, while also developing leadership skills of Yeshivat Maharat students.
 Over the course of a career in clergy, one will be called upon to tend to the sick, mediate marital and family disputes, and escort souls through the vicissitudes of life.
 Pastoral Torah creates a uniquely integrated rabbinate—a rabbinate that joins the head and the heart, that recognizes the life wisdom of Torah and the Torah roots of spirituality and pastoral care.
-The curriculum helps creates a 21st century spiritual leader that can confront 21st century issues that people face.
+In their first year students will learn how to be a sensitive and thoughtful rabbi.
+In subsequent years they will move through Jewish lifecycle events and study both the practicalities of how rabbis show up and the pastoral roles that rabbis will be called on to play.

 leadership development